Academic Catalog

 Certificate of Achievement in Test, Adjust and Balancing (TAB) Technician

-The certificate of achievement is awarded upon completion of the core courses.
+The certificate of achievement is awarded upon completion of the core courses, plus six courses from the support course list.
 General education courses are not required.

 Currently offered at: Bay Area Sheet Metal JAC.